radareorg/radare2-book/refcard/intro.md

 ## License

-Based on the Radare 2 reference card by Thanat0s, which is under the GNU GPL.
+This chapter is based on the Radare 2 reference card by Thanat0s, which is under the GNU GPL.
 Original license is as follows:
 ```
 This card may be freely distributed under the terms of the GNU
 general public licence — Copyright c  by Thanat0s - v0.1 -